VE3XYU/DSmgr/README.md

 Not Sure Yet:

 1. My initial thought was that it would be a web app, but my goal is absolute simplicity.
 Ideally, I wouldn't want the user to need any knowledge of web server config.
 Too many headaches, too many dependecies.
-I think it should be a compliled desktop app for the two good desktop operating systems, as well as Windows.
+I think it should be a compiled desktop app for the two good desktop operating systems, as well as Windows.
 Connection from desktop to server may just use SFTP.
-Interesting in using Qt, but I have no prior C++ experience.
+Interested in using Qt.